awareness

 what is this feeling?

-Or has the encounter reminded me of something and I am wandering off into a train of thought of my own?
+• Or has the encounter reminded me of something else and I am wandering off into a train of thought of my own?

 enhancing awareness

-In industrial societies we notice others visually and intellectually and miss most of the rest.
 The body intelligence page practices sensitivity to small cues.
-The centering and relaxation exercises on the stress pages calm and clear our viewing screen.
+The centering and relaxation exercises on the stress pages calm and clear the mind through which we view the world.